Double Dragon: Million era (1996-2015)

+Double Dragon II was remade as Double Dragon II: Wander of the Dragons for the Xbox Live Arcade by Gravity in 2013.
+The game was critically panned and is considered one of the worst games of all time.
+Million licensed one final compilation of the three arcade titles as Double Dragon Trilogy in 2013.

+Arc System Works era (2015- present)

-A new title in the series, titled Double Dragon IV (not to be confused with Super Double Dragon), was released in January 2017, for the PlayStation 4 and PC, respectively, and September 7 for the Nintendo Switch.
+In 2015, Arc System Works- the Japanese publisher for Double Dragon Neon, purchased the rights to the franchise from Million.
+The group would begin producing the first original (and non-parody) games in the franchise since the closure of Technōs in 1996.
+Notably, the studio re-hired original franchise creator Yoshihasa Kishimoto as director for the revived series.
+The first new title was Double Dragon IV (not to be confused with Super Double Dragon) for PlayStation 4, PC, and Nintendo Switch.
 It takes place shortly after Double Dragon II: The Revenge and uses an 8-bit artstyle, similar to the NES ports of the earlier entries of the series.
-The title was developed by Arc System Works and former Technos staff such as producer Takaomi Kaneko, director Yoshihisa Kishimoto, character designer Koji Ogata, composer Kazunaka Yamane and programmer Kei Oyama.
+The title was developed by Arc System Works and other former Technōs staff including producer Takaomi Kaneko, character designer Koji Ogata, composer Kazunaka Yamane and programmer Kei Oyama.